 - Use appropriate antivirus software this will scan websites, incoming emails and files you open for known viruses.
-But it's important you keep this software regularly updated. - Make sure firewalls on your devices are turned on. - Ensure your device's operating system (OS) and apps are kept up to date - set your OS to automatically check for software updates when connected to the internet.
+But it's important you keep this software regularly updated. - Ensure your device's operating system (OS) and apps are kept up to date - set your OS to automatically check for software updates when connected to the internet.
 Install updates as soon as you get a reminder. - Avoid connecting to public WiFi as much as you can not all public WiFi is encrypted, even if you are asked to enter a password.
 If you need to use public WiFi, try to send or receive private information from a secure web page and only use well-known, commercial hotspot providers. - Be mindful of those around you when using the internet in public places - don't make it easy for others to see your password or personal information.
 Treat your information like it's the PIN to your bank card.

-Part 2: Website checklist
+Website checklist